 We noted a school-wide focus on continuous academic improvement.
-“All the kids want to do well, naturally,” says educational strategist Adam Rosenbaum.
+“All the kids want to do well, naturally,” says Educational Strategist Adam Rosenbaum.
 “But our key message is that you only compare yourself to yourself.
-This idea becomes ingrained, and it’s not unusual to find students’ marks going up 10% over the year before they arrived.”
+This idea becomes ingrained, and it’s not unusual to find students’ marks going up 10 per cent over the year before they arrived.”

 The school’s music and drama departments come together each year for a lavish musical theatre production, which is also attended by members of the local community beyond TPS families.
 Students’ interest in musical theatre has grown so much over the years that the school began offering courses specifically in musical theatre, and TPS’s recent expansion included the addition of a new theatre.

 Several teachers said that creativity and collaboration among teachers across the grades and strong communication with parents are key to meeting the needs of different learners.
-“We start by observing and assessing exactly where students are in terms of their skills and knowledge,” says head of science Eric Oest.
+“We start by observing and assessing exactly where students are in terms of their skills and knowledge,” says Oest.
 “Then it’s about boosting their confidence by working with them in their areas of strength and building capacity where they’re having trouble.”
-For those students who need more help than teachers can provide during class time, TPS has a full program of extra support available (see Academic support below).
+For those students who need more help than teachers can provide in-class time, TPS has a full program of extra support available (see Academic Support below).

 TPS parents and students who contributed to this review couldn’t say enough about the depth of commitment to students shown by teaching faculty and the positive, nurturing environment that creates.
 “By far the best thing at TPS for me was the teachers,” says one recent graduate (repeating a common sentiment among her peers).
 “They seemed to really care about teaching and it didn’t feel to me like it was just a job to them.”
 The parents we spoke to also felt that the teachers genuinely cared about their children.
 “The students are heard at TPS,” says one.
 “They’re seen, cared for, and liked.
 When a child feels this foundation of care is prevalent, they want to attend school and inevitably do very well.”

 Like all schools in today’s digital-first environment, technology has a pervasive presence in TPS’s pedagogical approach.
-Tuition includes a MacBook Pro laptop or iPad with specified educational software.
-Transitions into and out of pandemic lockdowns were essentially seamless, according to the parents and students we spoke to, and the school continues to offer hybrid learning options.
-When a class has some students joining from home, both the teacher and all the students wear headsets to fully connect with the remote learner.
-Yet the members of the TPS community we spoke to, including and especially Principal Tsimikalis, voiced a strong preference for in-person instruction.
+Tuition includes a MacBook Pro laptop or iPad with specialized educational software.
+Transitions into and out of pandemic lockdowns were essentially seamless, according to the parents and students we spoke to, and hybrid learning options were available.
+For the 2021–2022 year, however, the school decided to shift back to full in-person learning—with a few exceptions for extenuating circumstances.

-“In the earlier grades, we’re quite prescriptive about what students must do to improve their performance,” says educational strategist Adam Rosenbaum.
+“In the earlier grades, we’re quite prescriptive about what students must do to improve their performance,” says Rosenbaum.
 “We don’t tell them they need to do better in math, for example.
 We tell them they need to stay after school a certain number of times each week and attend the Saturday Club until they have a firm grasp of whatever concept is giving them a hard time.”
-Students with diagnosed learning differences who might require individual education plans (IEPs) with curriculum accommodations (not modifications) are welcome at TPS, but they aren’t the only ones accessing the extra assistance—it’s also students who need to edge up their already high marks to qualify for elite university programs.
+Students with diagnosed learning differences who might require Individual Learning Plans (ILPs) with curriculum accommodations (not modifications) are welcome at TPS, but it’s not just them accessing the extra assistance.
+It’s also students who need to edge up their already high marks to qualify for elite university programs.